-My research interests include: social identity construction and expression within digital worlds; understanding the relationship between digital information and the construction of social identity and cultural knowledge; the parallels of social and computational algorithms and how they shape the development of artificial intelligence and express posthuman ideals; information policy; and digital humanities.
+My research interests include: information flow; data privacy; information policy; information governance; social identity construction and expression within digital worlds; understanding the relationship between digital information and the construction of social identity and cultural knowledge; the parallels of social and computational algorithms and how they shape the development of artificial intelligence and express posthuman ideals; and digital humanities.

 The Internet is a modern tool for humans to share bad information quickly.
 Humans presently interact within digital social worlds on a daily basis, arguably on an hourly basis.
 Within these digital social worlds, individuals can create information, consume information, and share information.
 All types of information are easily recorded in momentary flashes, often constrained by the limitations of character count, recorded video time-length, the frame size for a photograph, or the visibility of the total content in one glance, without the need to scroll to see more.
 When an individual interacts within any one of the various digital social worlds available, there is an implication that humans have evolved (or, perhaps, devolved) to a space where we attempt to iterate the biggest messages on the smallest scales.
 The vastness, or power, of a message is quantifiable, predicated by common digital measures, viz.: Likes, Shares, Comments, and Retweets.
 In other words, information is now available, most commonly, in bite-sized packages, widely referred to as memes.
 While many researchers dedicate time to identifying information behavior, the types of information that are sought, and what that means for the development of knowledge, I am proposing that knowledge is not sought after or acquired consciously when interacting in a digital social world.
 Rather, the intent is to interact socially.
 In this paper, I will explore why the modern, information-seeking human will consume bad information, digest it, and then regurgitate it for others to consume.
 Before I can begin to unravel why an individual would share bad information, I will define and present an example of what bad information is.
 I will meditate on observations of modern human information behavior relative to individual epistemological processing, trust, and how information has the option of validity through the exploration of bad information.